 Exploring the Colyer Lake Loop Trail

-Being a loop trail, it doesn’t really matter in which direction you hike it, and as the Colyer Lake Loop is relatively flat, there’s really no “easy route” or “hard route”.
+The Colyer Lake Loop is relatively flat with some slight undulations, there’s really no “easy route” or “hard route”.

 Scenes Along the Colyer Lake Trail